 - Standardized approach to service desk support, combining support levels, hours of service, contact routes and more (this eliminates the need for lengthy engagement service negotiations, streamlining a potentially cumbersome process and cutting the time needed to “go live” with a collections solution)

 - Predictable costs based on a single stand-up cost and monthly run cost

 Having one’s cake and eating it, too remains one of life’s persistent challenges.
 However, more businesses are getting a “taste” for what it’s like to achieve this in the collections space through new advanced end-to-end collections solutions.
 The above recipe for the ideal solution is a start to success.

 CGI, a global leader in technology solutions for default management, collections and recoveries, invests in innovation and partnerships to develop collections-focused roadmaps for the future.
 We designed our CACS Cloud collections solution, in particular, with the above requirements in mind.
 This managed services collections solution can be quickly deployed and easily scaled and has a low investment entry point.
 If you want to learn more, let’s have a conversation to discuss what’s possible.

 About this author

-Philip has more than 15 years of experience at the senior level in the areas of payments, cards and collections—from a bank, software provider and payment scheme perspective.
-He is an innovative consulting director with a proven track record of leading payment and revenue ...
+Philip is responsible for leading payment and revenue management programs for CGI in the UK.
+He has more than 15 years of experience at the senior level in the areas of payments, cards and collections—from a bank, software provider and payment scheme perspective. ...